tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 ## Last review stats at the top

 Have you ever had doubts like, "did I grade that card right?" after doing a rep?
-Maybe your finger slipped a bit and you're not sure whether you pressed the right button.
+Maybe your finger slipped a bit, and you're not sure whether you've pressed the right button.
 AJT Flexible Grading shows the result of the last review at the top.
 It tells you what button you pressed and what interval the card has right now.
 By clicking on the stat you can bring up the card browser window showing the last answered card.